apache/predictionio/docs/manual/cookbook/evaluation.md

 only focus on long-term value of a customer, it only recommends what the user likes the most (but maybe not profitable), etc.

-Whilst the machine learning community has defined numerous quality metrics (e.g. precision, recall, MAP, MSE, etc.) for measuring prediction, there are many other considerations when we conduct the evaluation.
+Whilst the machine learning community has defined numerous quality measure (e.g. precision, recall, MAP, MSE, etc.) for measuring prediction, there are many other considerations when we conduct the evaluation.
 Generating the test set can be tricky and bias-prone if we don't do it careful enough.